Lying Tricep Extension: Muscles Worked, How To Do, Form

 2. Dumbbell Lying Tricep Extension

-The dumbbell lying tricep extension is another popular workout that focuses on the triceps muscles.
-It allows you to work each arm independently, which helps to correct muscle imbalances and ensure balanced triceps development.
+The dumbbell lying tricep extension allows you to work each arm independently, which helps to correct muscle imbalances and ensure balanced triceps development.

 Dumbbells also allow you to adjust your grip and range of motion based on your comfort and flexibility.
 I enjoy this exercise because it helps to create strong mind muscles and helps to effectively train my triceps.

-You can try other variations of lying dumbbell tricep extension to keep your workout challenging and effective.
+You can try other variations to keep your workout challenging and effective.

 2. Hold two dumbbells in each hand and hold them directly above you.

-5. Then, pause and squeeze the triceps, and then raise the dumbbells back up to the starting position.
+6. Then, take a pause, squeeze the triceps, and raise the dumbbells back up to the starting position.

 Know More: 10 Best Dumbbell Triceps Exercises for Mass & Strength

-There are also many ways to do a cable lying tricep extension in your triceps workout.
+There are also many ways to do it.

 • Single-arm cable lying extension